 It also seems oddly out of sync with the zeitgeist, which has spirited to us a newish term - gender fluidity.
-This means that people are annexing the right to define their own sex and gender, perhaps swapping as they move through life, or even from one situation to the next.
+This means that people are annexing the right to define their own sex and gender, swapping they perhaps as move through life, or even from one situation to the next.
 By opposing Semenya, sport confirms its commitment to the durable but outmoded binary model of two sexes at the very time when the rest of society is discarding it.